Berkeley Mall

 Berkeley Mall is a shopping center in Goldsboro, North Carolina.
-It is owned by Faison Enterprises which is headquartered in Charlotte, North Carolina.
+It is owned by Childress Klein Properties which is headquartered in Charlotte, North Carolina.
 The Mall has over 40 stores including several outparcel buildings outside the mall complete with several dining options.
 The anchors are 2 Belk stores, Burlington and JCPenney.
 The Mall is located at 625 N. Berkeley Blvd right off US 70.